AmieDD/ADDVulcan/Communication Systems/56K Flex Magic/README.md

 --- snip ---
 ```

-@sharebrained wrote some Python to pull out just the decoded characters, making a couple of parsing mistakes in the process. (_Hot tip_: don't export characters from PulseView.
-Instead export as hex and sort it out in your script -- your parser can just expect two hex characters every time, instead of having to handle both a single character -- which might be whitespace -- or an escaped character formatted as "[xx]", where "xx" is a hex value.)
+@sharebrained wrote some Python to pull out just the decoded characters, making a couple of parsing mistakes in the process.
 The decodes were posted to the channel, and later amended them after discovering the parsing mistakes, which dropped some characters (notably 0x20, spaces) from the output.

 ```
 --- snip ---